When it comes to home loans Australia there really is a lot for you to learn

 - buying a 3 br house beween 8 & 20 kms from the CBD

 - working for known employer with good future prospects

 - at least 2 years in current job

 - stable, reliable base income that does not rely on bonuses or overtime

-- good savings or past loan history
+- good savings or equity in existing property

-If you are under 25 or over 65 then of course you can still get a home loan however your chances of ticking all of the boxes reduce slightly.
+If you are under 25 or over 55 then, of course you can still get a home loan however your chances of ticking all of the boxes reduce slightly.
 Likewise a 2 br unit is fine where a 1 br CBD unit can be a big problem or on the other hand a 50 hectare block with a shed just won’t cut it.
 There is no single cut off point it is the overall picture that matters.
 Some lenders are better than others when it comes to exceptions or unusual circumstances and it is our job to know that.
 Why not give us a call to discuss your situation.